English Learners Guidelines

 |Newly Enrolled 1st & 2nd||Spanish IPT oral|

-Every student who transfers into Batavia Public Schools and is identified via the HLS as coming from a home in which a language other than English is spoken, must have his/her English language proficiency assessed using the appropriate screener.
+Every student who transfers into Batavia Public School District 101 and is identified via the HLS as coming from a home in which a language other than English is spoken, must have his/her English language proficiency assessed using the appropriate screener.

 - If the student meets ALL of the following criteria: